-Pre-Travel Advice Smoothes the Way to Difficult Places
+Pre-Travel Advice Smooths the Way to Difficult Places

 Going to a high-risk destination can seem daunting.
 However with the right pre-travel advice, you can better prepare for what lies ahead.
-The case study below illustrates how a member got critical information and inoculations before her upcoming trip to the Democratic Republic of Congo (DRC) - by going online, calling an assistance centre and seeing her travel doctor.
+The case study below illustrates how a member got critical information and inoculations before her upcoming trip to the Democratic Republic of Congo - by going online, calling an Assistance Centre and seeing her travel doctor.

 Service: International SOS membership

 As a top attorney, preparation is the most important part of the job.
 Jillian King*, a lawyer at a Washington DC based law firm, applied the same rigorous approach to plan for her trip to the DRC as she did for her legal cases.
 Jillian was travelling to Kinshasa to provide pro-bono legal guidance for two weeks to a micro-finance start-up.
 It was not without a level of trepidation.
 She had travelled before to Egypt, but had never been to Sub-Saharan Africa.

 Rightfully worried that the DRC was particularly challenging, she was also concerned because the US State Department issued a travel warning due to Kinshasa’s high crime rate.

 Jillian started by logging into our website with her membership number.